 General

-The GNSO Standing Committee on Improvement Implementation (SCI) will be responsible for reviewing and assessing the effective functioning of recommendations provided by the Operational Steering Committee (OSC), Policy Process Steering Committee (PPSC) and Policy Development Process Work Team (PDP-WT) and approved by the GNSO Council:
+The GNSO Standing Committee on Improvement Implementation (SCI) is responsible for reviewing and assessing the effective functioning of the GNSO Procedures and Working Group guidelines.
+Its tasks include making recommendations:

-On request for those recommendations that have been identified to present immediate problems
+On request, for those procedures and guidelines that have been identified as presenting immediate problems

-On a periodic timescale for all recommendations in order to identify possible issues and/or improvements (subject to a clear definition by the SCI on which recommendations should be reviewed)
+On a periodic timescale for all procedures and guidelines in order to identify possible issues and/or improvements (subject to a clear definition by the SCI on which procedures and guidelines should be reviewed)

-The immediate goal of the OSC and PPSC is to develop:

-Recommendations to implement operational changes, and recommendations for all process changes needed to meet the requirements contained in the "Board Governance Committee GNSO Review Working Group On GNSO Improvements" which are to be implemented with approval and under the guidance of the Council.

-It should be acknowledged that OSC and PPSC still have tasks to finish, possibly on different timescales.
-Expiry of their charters has therefore to be taken carefully into consideration by the GNSO Council.
-Nevertheless, since several OSC and PPSC recommendations have already been adopted and implemented and the practicability of some of them has raised concerns, it is advisable to kick off the SCI work immediately.
-Following the implementation of further OSC/PPSC recommendations the SCI will be responsible for reviewing and assessing the effectiveness of these new recommendations.
-This in consequence might mean that the OSC/PPSC and SCI will be coexistence for a certain period of time.
+The SCI is also responsible for considering requests concerning issues related the GNSO Council processes and procedures and to Working group guidelines that have been identified by either the GNSO Council or a group charter by the GNSO Council as needing discussion..

 Working method

 It is recommended that the SCI follows the "GNSO Working Group Guidelines http://gnso.icann.org/council/annex-1-gnso-wg-guidelines-07apr11-en.pdf (Approved by the GNSO Council on 16 March 2011)", as deemed appropriate.